 The location for the Los Angeles Country Club makes it possibly one of the most valuable pieces of real estate in the world.
 It’s therefore fitting therefore that North course does full justice to the land...

 Re-opened in 2016, following a sympathetic Gil Hanse restoration, Los Angeles Country Club's South course offers a complementary playing experience to the tougher North course, with wide fairways transitioning into native grasses and no penal rough.

 Marlborough Golf Club was founded in 1888.
 Nine holes of the 6,469-yard course in play today were laid out across free-draining downland by Tom Simpson and Herbert Fowler in 1920, J Hamilton Stutt added a second nine in 1974.

-Laid out on cliff tops above the English Channel, the original 9-hole course at North Foreland Golf Club was doubled in size when Herbert Fowler and Tom Simpson redesigned it in 1912.
+Laid out on cliff tops above the English Channel, the original course at North Foreland Golf Club was extended to an 18-hole layout when Herbert Fowler and Tom Simpson redesigned it in 1913.